Vinamra-Mishra/AI-Robot/README.md

 - **Voice Interaction**: Natural language processing with Vosk for speech-to-text and Piper for text-to-speech.
 - **Web Control Dashboard**: A full-featured web interface for manual control, text-based communication, and real-time status monitoring.
-- **Defined AI Persona**: The AI is configured with a specific system prompt to act as SARAR, a physical robot, not a generic virtual assistant.
+- **Defined AI Persona**: The AI is configured with a specific system prompt to act as SARAS, a physical robot, not a generic virtual assistant.
 - **Dual AI Integration**: Uses the OpenAI API by default, with a local GGUF model (via LLaMA.cpp) as a seamless fallback.
 - **Autonomous Navigation**: Avoids obstacles using three ultrasonic sensors (front, left, and right).
 - **Visual Feedback**: A Pygame-based display shows facial expressions (happy, thinking, hearing, etc.) to communicate the robot's state.